elfsvet/steapan-matysik-code-quiz/README.md

 This is a timed coding quiz with multiple-choice questions.
 This app is written from scratch.

-## Installation
-1. Download or clone repository
-2. Open the main page (index.html) on your browser to view webpage
-3. Use a text editor to view all coding, Visual Studio Coding is recommended.

 ## Instructions
 1. Click "Start Quiz"
    * Timer on the top right will start to run